Paul Dye

 When I retired from NASA, I got to take over Kitplanes Magazine.
 So, I ran the magazine for about seven years.
 The real problem with running a monthly magazine, folks.
 They seemed to expect you to do one every single month.
 It gets tiring after a while.
 So, I engineered a promotion for myself and we brought back Mark, Cook to be the editor-in-chief.
 And all I get to do now is go around the world and fly really cool airplanes and write about them.
 And I also do consulting for companies where I’ll test their airplanes and give my ideas.

-Back in the day, we had the five of the largest fastest mainframe computers in the world running Mission Control.
-And today, I have more competing power in my cellphone than we did in the entire building back then at the beginning of the Apollo program.
+Back in the day, we had the five of the fastest mainframe computers in the world running Mission Control.
+And today, I have more computing power in my cellphone than we did in the entire building back then at the beginning of the Apollo program.

 “I was assigned as the flight controller.
 My degree was in airplanes - wings and tails and flight testing and stick and rudder and silk scarf and goggle stuff.
 And they said, ‘you're perfect.
 You're just what we need.
 We're assigning you to the space lab computer system.’”